 A race of less than 2 laps (as recorded on the results declared by the timekeeper) will be declared a “No Contest” in accordance with Motorsport UK Regulations and no points awarded.

 1.6.3 The final Championship positions shall be determined by the total points accrued from all qualifying rounds run excluding any races which are abandoned by the Organisers and not replaced.
-Final Championship positions shall be subject to the conclusion of all Judicial procedures.
+Final Championship positions shall be subject to the conclusion of all Judicial procedures and article 1.6.5 of these championship regulations.

 1.6.4 Ties will be resolved as follows: